-Note: If you also have creditable prescription drug coverage (e.g., standalone PDP) and disenroll from that coverage, you may have to pay a Part D late enrollment penalty if you join a Medicare
+Note: If you also have creditable prescription drug coverage (e.g., standalone PDP) and disenroll from that coverage, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later after going without creditable prescription drug coverage for 63 days or more in a row.

-SECTION 4 Until your membership ends, you must keep getting your medical services through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical items, services through our plan

-Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical care through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical items, services through our plan.